gear-foundation/academy/docs/14-async-communication/implementation.md

     ftoken_id: ActorId
     ```

 - **The transactions.** As in the storage contract, the logic contract receives the hash of the transaction being executed and stores the result of its execution.
-But unlike the storage contract, where message executions are atomic, the logic contract has to keep track of the message being executed and its stage.
+Unlike the storage contract, where message executions are atomic, the logic contract has to keep track of the message being executed and its stage.

     ```rust
     transactions: HashMap<H256, Transaction>